English (ENGL) 211

 To learn more about assignments and examinations, please refer to Athabasca University's online Calendar.

-Stott, Jon C., Raymond E. Jones, and Rick Bowers, eds.
+Stott, Jon C., and Raymond E. Jones, eds.
 The Harbrace Anthology of Short Fiction.
 5th ed.
-Toronto: Nelson, 2012.
+Toronto: Nelson Education, 2012.
+Print.

 Undergraduate Challenge for Credit Course Registration Form